06.02.2026

 1. Purpose of the Loan

-Every loan has different purposes and uses.
-Before applying for a loan, make sure you know the purpose of the loan.
-Is it for buying a house, continuing your education, or funding a business?
-Clearly defining the purpose of the loan will help you choose the right type of loan.
+Every loan has different purposes and uses; it is always important before you apply for a loan to really know the purpose of the loan–is it a loan to buy a house or continue your education or fund a business?
+Knowing the purpose of the loan will help you choose the right type of loan.

 2. Interest Rate and Hidden Fees